 Aiko began her education at the Gakushuin Kindergarten on 3 April 2006.
 Since 2014, she is enrolled at the Gakushuin Girl’s Junior Highschool, and she told reporters on her first day of school, “I am looking forward (to starting a new school life).”
 Aiko was frequently home from school due to bullying from classmates.
-Now that she is a little bit older, she sometimes joins her parents of official engagements.
-Last year, Aiko attended a course at Eton College and is now attending Gakushuin University, where she majors in Japanese language and literature.
+Now that she is a little bit older, she sometimes joins her parents at official engagements.
+Aiko attended a course at Eton College and is now attending Gakushuin University, where she majors in Japanese language and literature.

-Soon Aiko’s father will become the next Emperor of Japan after his father’s abdication on 30 April 2019, but Aiko will not be able to succeed him.
+Aiko’s father became the new Emperor of Japan after his father’s abdication on 30 April 2019, but Aiko will not be able to succeed him.
 Before the birth of her younger cousin Hisahito, there was some debate about whether the Imperial Household Law of 1947 should be changed to absolute primogeniture to allow for the succession of a woman.
 There have been eight Empresses in their own right in Japanese history, and most European monarchies have changed their laws to allow for female succession.
 Only Liechtenstein completely bars the succession of women, while Spain still abides by a preference for males.
 With the male line being dangerously close to extinction, it would only be prudent to allow for Aiko to succeed her father and to abolish the system where Japanese Princesses must give up their Imperial titles if they marry a commoner.